DETAILED ACTION

 Applicant's arguments have been fully considered but they are not persuasive.

-With regard to the limitations of claims 1-20, Applicant argues that the claims are patent eligible under 35 USC 101 because the pending claims are not directed toward an abstract idea.
+With regard to the limitations of claims 1, 3-10, and 12-19, Applicant argues that the claims are patent eligible under 35 USC 101 because the pending claims are not directed toward an abstract idea.
 The Examiner respectfully disagrees.
 The Examiner has already set forth a prima facie case under 35 USC 101.
 The Examiner has clearly pointed out the limitations directed towards the abstract idea, what the additional elements are and why they do not integrate the abstract idea into a practical application, and why the additional elements and remaining limitations do not amount to significantly more than the abstract idea.
-The Examiner strongly recommends reading the rejection, which clearly shows every limitation that is directed towards the abstract idea and every limitation that is an additional element.
-Sustainability analysis is recited throughout the specification and the title of the application.
-Applicant’s claims recite a broader analysis, but sustainability analysis is the intent of the application.
+Sustainability analysis is recited throughout the specification and the title of the application and is being determine, generated and displayed as shown in the figures for example for a human user to interpret.
+The Examiner notes that if these “obtained MCDA results” and “ranking of the candidate sustainability techniques”, as argued, are not being interpreted by a human, then what is the analysis being done for?
+The Examiner refers to Figures 3 and 5-6 as an example.
+Applicant’s claims are merely using a general purpose computer to implement the abstract idea, clearly identified by the Examiner below.
 Applicant’s arguments are not persuasive.

-Applicant argues there is an improvement to the technology and points to Paragraph 0003 and Paragraph 0163, which recite no details on what is actually being improved or how the technology is improved.
-If the improvement is explicitly set forth in the specification, then what is the improvement?
+Applicant argues there is an improvement to the technology and points to Paragraph 0003 and Paragraph 0009, which recite no details on what is actually being improved or how the technology is improved.
+If the improvement is explicitly set forth in the specification, then what is the improvement from the claims?
+Applicant states the improvement does not need to be recited.
 Executing a probabilistic model and running simulations on a general purpose computer does not improve the technology, but rather merely uses the general purpose computer as a tool for implementing the abstract idea (See MPEP 2106.05).
+The Examiner points to the specification, which generically recites use of “the probabilistic model may be a Monte Carlo model, a stochastic simulation model, another probabilistic model, or a combination thereof” from Paragraph 0164, which is the only recitation of what the probabilistic model can entail and includes no further technical details as to what the model actually entails.
+Only generic use of a well-known model is recited in this application.
+Also, Applicant does not properly identify the additional elements.
 Applicant’s arguments are not persuasive.

 Applicant argues the claims amount to significantly more by improving the technology.
 The Examiner respectfully disagrees.
-No details on what the system actually does with the results is recited in the claims.
 Applicant does not state what the improvement is.
+Applicant does not properly identify the additional elements.
 Executing a probabilistic model and running simulations on a general purpose computer does not improve the technology, but rather merely uses the general purpose computer as a tool for implementing the abstract idea (See MPEP 2106.05).
 The Applicant has clearly just thrown in buzz words from 101 examples issued by the USPTO like “transform”, but really the claims are just analyzing data and outputting the results using a general purpose computer.
 Applicant’s arguments are not persuasive.

-With regard to the limitations of claims 1-20, Applicant argues that the claims are allowable over 35 USC 103 because the claim amendments overcome the current art rejection.
+With regard to the limitations of claims 1, 3-10, and 12-19, Applicant argues that the claims are allowable over 35 USC 103 because the claim amendments overcome the current art rejection.
 The Examiner respectfully disagrees.
 Please see the updated rejection below since amendments by Applicant require additional reference to the Examiner’s art rejection.

 Claim Rejections - 35 USC § 101